This endpoint sends one or more Dots to a variable in a Device.

 Body

-An object containing keys as variable labels and Dots as values.
-The following objects are all valid payloads:
+An object can contain variable labels as keys and Dots as values.
+The following objects are valid payloads:

 {